eliminmax/colortest/HOW_TO_RUN.md

 In the `RUNNERS` directory, there are 2 executable bash scripts - `install-deps.sh` and `run-version.sh`.
 Both of them can take any number of colortest implementations as arguments.
-(The name used for each implentation is the name of its directory).
+(The name used for each implementation is the name of its directory).
 If not running as root, they may try to run `apt-get` using one of `sudo`, `doas`, or `pkexec`, or quick.

-If `run-version.sh` is passed the `-t` or `--test` flag, it will `diff` the output of each implementation runned against the `colortest_output` file, and print status message to `stderr`, exiting with exit code 1 if any tests fail.
+If `run-version.sh` is passed the `-t` or `--test` flag, it will `diff` the output of each implementation ran against the `colortest_output` file, and print status message to `stderr`, exiting with exit code 1 if any tests fail.
 If passed the `-a` or `--test-all` flag, it ignores any other arguments, and acts as though it had been provided all implementations, once each, as well as